okello-eric-denis/okello-eric-denis/README.md

 ### 🎯 Current Goals:
 - Learning more about software development.
-- Expanding expertise in Robotic Process Automation (RPA) and Automation
+- Expanding expertise in Robotic Process Automation (RPA) and Automation, n8n.
 - Developing embedded systems solutions for robotics